pvkarthikk/subprocess_manager/README.md

 - **start_async()**: Starts all of the subprocesses in the manager asynchronously.
 - **operator[]**: Returns a reference to the subprocess with the given name.
 - **terminate**: Terminates all of the subprocesses in the manager.
+- **join**: Waits for all of the subprocesses in the manager to complete.

 ## External Libraries
 The subprocess_manager library relies on the following external libraries: